 There is always some sort of activity at the library for school-aged children due to the early out day.

 Teen programs run in September and October and April and May.
-Additionally, there are summer reading programs as well.
 Call West Branch library for more specific details.

 Snacks & Stories